Igalia/vkrunner/README.md

 for these properties then a separate pipeline will be created for each set of state.
 See the `properties.shader_test` example for details.

+> _stage_ entrypoint _name_

+Sets the entrypoint function to _name_ for the given stage.
+This will be used for subsequent draw calls or compute dispatches.

 Take a look in the examples directory for more examples.

 ## [require] section